 According to the Canadian Association of Research Libraries, "open access is an emerging model of scholarly communication that promises to greatly improve the accessibility of results of research.
 In general terms, scholarly research that is published in open access is digital, online, free of charge, and free of most copyright and licensing (although it does require that proper attribution of works be given to authors)".

 The Canadian Association of Research Libraries (CARL) and Queen's University support open access as a sustainable means of sharing research literature as widely as possible.
-In August, 2017, the U15 Group of Canadian Research Universities released a U15 Statement on Sustainable Publishing that clearly states their support for open and sustainable publishing of research findings.

 If you would like to retain the right to disseminate your work beyond the journal it will be published in, use the Canadian Author Addendum prepared by the Scholarly Publishing and Academic Resources Coalition (SPARC).
-For more information about this Addendum and how to use it, see the CARL Guide to Author Rights or the Library's Copyright and Author's Rights page.
+For more information about this Addendum and how to use it, see the CARL Guide to Author Rights or the Library's Copyright page.